RedisLabs/redislabs-docs/content/rs/release-notes/rlec-4-4-dec-2016.md

 ---
-Title: Release Notes 4.4 - December 2016
+Title: RLEC 4.4 Release Notes (December 2016)
 description:
-weight: $weight
+weight: 95
 alwaysopen: false
 ---
 If you are upgrading from a previous version, make sure to review the